 [19.7 The Agent may make the distributions to Lenders by Temporary Advancement.
-If the Temporary Advancement is not cleared by the Due Time, the Lender who received the distribution pursuant to this Clause 19.7 shall, immediately upon the Agent’s request, reimburse to the Agent the amount of such Temporary Advancement that it received.
-The Lender shall, immediately upon the Agent’s request, pay to the Agent any Temporary Advancement Costs required in making such Temporary Advancement, per the amount of Temporary Advancement that it received.]
+Such Temporary Advancement does not correspond to the performance by the Borrower of its obligations, and if a Temporary Advancement is made and the Borrower fails to perform its obligations in relation to such Temporary Advancement by the Due Time, the Lender who received the distribution by Temporary Advancement pursuant to this Clause 19.7 shall, immediately upon the Agent’s request, reimburse to the Agent the amount of such Temporary Advancement that it received.
+The Lender shall, immediately upon the Agent’s request, pay to the Agent any Temporary Advancement Costs required in making such Temporary Advancement, per the amount of Temporary Advancement that it received.
+If the Lender pays such Temporary Advancement Costs to the Agent, the Borrower shall compensate such Lender for such Temporary Advancement Costs.]

 20. Borrower’s representations and Warranties

-The Borrower represents and warrants to a Lender and the Agent that each of the following matters is true and correct as of the execution date of this Agreement and at the time of each drawdown of each Individual Loan:
+The Borrower represents and warrants to a Lender and the Agent that each of the following matters is true and correct as of the execution date of this Agreement and at the time of each drawdown of each Individual Loan (or, if the time is specifically identified in each of the following items, as of such time):

-(i) The Borrower is a stock company duly incorporated and validly existing under the laws of Japan.
+(i) The Borrower is a stock company duly incorporated and validly existing under the laws of Japan[, and a person falling under any of the persons prescribed in each item of Article 2, Paragraph 1 of Act on Specified Commitment Line Contract (Act No. 4 of 1999; as amended) as of the execution date of this Agreement].

-(ii) The execution and performance of this Agreement by the Borrower and any transactions associated herewith are within the corporate purposes of the Borrower and the Borrower has duly completed all procedures necessary therefor under the Laws and Ordinances, the Articles of Incorporation and other internal company rules of the Borrower.
+(ii) The execution and performance of this Agreement by the Borrower and any transactions associated herewith are within the corporate purposes of the Borrower and the Borrower has duly completed all procedures necessary therefor under the Laws and Ordinances, and the Articles of Incorporation and other internal company rules of the Borrower.